jamesshore/test-console/README.md

 Redirects writes to `stdout` into an array instead of writing them to the console.

 * `options`: object [optional]
-  * `isTTY`: If not undefined, this value will be used to temporarily overwrite `stdout.isTTY`
+  * `isTTY`: If not undefined, this value will be used to temporarily overwrite `stdout.isTTY`.

 * `inspect`: Returned as an `EventEmitter` with two properties and one event:
   * `inspect.output`: An array containing one string for each call to `stdout.write()`.
 This array updates every time another call to `stdout.write()` is made.